microprediction/monteprediction/TFRO.md

 This makes you an unusual person btw.

 - Imagine a giant pile of univariate prediction algorithms authored by thousands of people around the world.
-- Now imagine dangling you model residuals in front of them
+- Now imagine dangling you model residuals in front of them.

 There isn't a better way.
 Reach out if you're serious about using this pattern.